3nws/beako-bot/README.md

 ### TODO

-- add delete_channel command
+- add remove_channel command
-- delete channel_id from db when a channel is deleted.
+- remove channel_id from db when a channel is deleted.